 The Vitae Clinic

-, Ob/Gyn and Medical Director of the Vitae Clinic, was a research assistant with Dr. Hilgers for four years prior to receiving his medical training.
-Inspired by Dr. Hilgers’ breakthroughs, Dr. Kalamarides has dedicated his career to helping women and their families achieve the benefits of Natural Procreative Technology.
+Board Certified OB-GYN, FertilityCare™ Medical Consultant, FertilityCare™ Practitioner, and Medical Director of the Vitae Clinic was a research assistant with Dr. Hilgers for four years prior to receiving his medical training.
+Inspired by Dr. Hilgers’ breakthroughs, Dr. Jeremy Kalamarides has dedicated his career to helping women and their families achieve the benefits of NaProTECHNOLOGY.

 We at the Vitae Clinic are called to a higher standard of care for our patients in all aspects of obstetrics and gynecology.

 Our practice is in full compliance with the ethical and religious directives (ERDs) for Catholic healthcare services and therefore we do not provide oral or other artificial contraceptives, provide or refer for abortions or use methods of achieving pregnancy that contradict these directives.